tsundoku/tsundoku.github.io/README.md

 A - code that doesn't make me think

 Q - *and how much time do you spend coding?*
-A - maybe half of my time at work, I've never had a job that was only coding
+A - that's maybe the single most variable variable in the universe

-Q - *how much time do spend on back-end code vs. front-end code?*
+Q - *okay, so, how much time do spend on back-end code vs. front-end code then?*
 A - 90% back-end / 10% front-end
-A - but I'd rather be doing 10% back-end / 90% front-end

 Q - *what stacks are you using right now?*
 A - for the web systems it's C# and WCF on the back-end, with Web API and Angular on the front-end